ktravers/ktravers.github.io/_posts/2020-03-14-building-git.md

 - Did anyone implement the unideal Workspace refactors? (bottom of page 70) Learn anything interesting?
 - Why isn't `lockfile.rb` organized under `database` directory?
 - Why is `author.rb` organized under `database` directory?

+### Bookclub discussion prompts

+1. What's cool about Merkle trees?
+1. Why must git's tree objects have their entries be sorted?
+1. What do you think about the author's approach?
+1. What do you think about the structure of our code so far?
+What would you change if anything?
+1. Any stories to share about git snafus or race condition conundrums?

 ## Chapter 6: The index